-The new Transform node was made Generally Available in the v3.1.5 release.
-This node is intended to be the replacement for the previous Transform node.
+The Transform node was made Generally Available in the v3.1.5 release.
+This node is intended to be the replacement for the legacy Transform (Superseded) node.

 This article provides an introduction to the Transform node and provides information on how to access input data and write output data.

-The original Transform node used the proprietary scripting language to define custom data transformation logic.
-The new Transform node leverages the Python language to transform data.
+The Transform (Superseded) node used the proprietary scripting language to define custom data transformation logic.
+The Transform node leverages the Python language to transform data.